-(d) A provider whose agreements contemplate that creditors will settle debts for less than the full principal amount of debt owed may be registered only if it is:

-In states in which the constitution does not permit the phrase, "as amended," when federal statutes are incorporated into state law, the phrase should be deleted in subsection (d)(2).

-1. The Act uses the term "individual" rather than "consumer."
-The purpose of this usage is to enlarge the usual meaning of "consumer" (viz., one who acquires goods or services for personal, family, or household purposes) to encompass individuals who have incurred personal debt for business purposes or in connection with farming operations.

-2. Subsection (a) requires providers to register under this Act.
-This requirement applies to providers with no physical presence in this state, if they serve individuals who reside in this state.
-For elaboration on the "reasonably should know" standard, see the Official Comment to section 3.

-3. Under subsection (b) employees and agents of a registered provider need not register.
-The word "employees" encompasses the entity's officers.
-Except as it may be changed by this Act, the common law of master-servant or principal-agent continues to apply, and a provider is responsible for the acts of its employees and agents.

-Although employees and agents of a provider need not register, to the extent those persons are themselves within the definition of "provider," they must comply with all other requirements and prohibitions that apply to providers throughout the Act.
-In addition, they may be liable under sections 33(a)(2) and 35(c) if they have caused a provider to violate the Act.

-4. The objective of subsection (c) is to enable individuals and creditors to ascertain whether a given provider is registered.
-Posting on the Internet website of the administrator (or other appropriate official site) is the preferred method, because the information is instantaneously and continuously available.
-To "maintain" the list, the administrator must update it regularly.

-5. Subsection (d) requires [certain] providers to be organized and operating as a not forprofit and also be tax exempt under federal law.
+1 (d) A provider whose agreements contemplate that creditors will reduce finance 2 charges or fees for late payment, default, or delinquency may be registered only if it is: 3 4 If the state wishes to permit for profit entities to provide credit counseling services but 5 not debt-settlement services, use the language in the second set of brackets, so that the 6 introduction to subsection (d) states: 7 (d) A provider whose agreements contemplate that creditors will settle debts for 8 less than the full principal amount of debt owed may be registered only if it is: 9 10 In states in which the constitution does not permit the phrase, "as amended," when 11 federal statutes are incorporated into state law, the phrase should be deleted in subsection 12 $\frac{d}{2}$ 12 $(\alpha)(2)$ .
+14 Comment 14 Comment 16 1.
+The Act uses the term "individual" rather than "consumer."
+The purpose of this usage 10 is to enlarge the usual meaning of "consumer" (viz., one who acquires goods or services for 18 personal, family, or household purposes) to encompass individuals who have incurred personal 18 19 debt for business purposes or in connection with farming operations.
+20 2 Subsection (a) requires manidary to register under this Act.
+This requirement analies to 21 2.
+Subsection (a) requires providers to register under this Act.
+This requirement applies to 22 providers with no physical presence in this state, if they serve individuals who reside in this state.
+23 For elaboration on the "reasonably should know" standard, see the Official Comment to section 24 3.
+25 26 3.
+Under subsection (b) employees and agents of a registered provider need not register.
+27 The word "employees" encompasses the entity's officers.
+Except as it may be changed by this 28 Act, the common law of master-servant or principal-agent continues to apply, and a provider is 29 responsible for the acts of its employees and agents.
+30 31 Although employees and agents of a provider need not register, to the extent those 32 persons are themselves within the definition of "provider," they must comply with all other 33 requirements and prohibitions that apply to providers throughout the Act.
+In addition, they may 34 be liable under sections 33(a)(2) and 35(c) if they have caused a provider to violate the Act.
+35 36 4.
+The objective of subsection (c) is to enable individuals and creditors to ascertain 37 whether a given provider is registered.
+Posting on the Internet website of the administrator (or 38 other appropriate official site) is the preferred method, because the information is 39 instantaneously and continuously available.
+To "maintain" the list, the administrator must update 40 it regularly.
+41 42 5.
+Subsection (d) requires [certain] providers to be organized and operating as a not-for- 43 profit and also be tax exempt under federal law.
 The former is a prerequisite for the latter.
-The purpose of stating it here as a separate requirement is to authorize a review of the ongoing, actual operation of the entity, even though at its formation it may truly have been a not-for-profit.
-See Zimmerman v.
+The 44 purpose of stating it here as a separate requirement is to authorize a review of the ongoing, actual 45 operation of the entity, even though at its formation it may truly have been a not-for-profit.
+See 46 Zimmerman v.
 Cambridge Credit Counseling, 409 F.3d 473 (1st Cir.
 2005).
-If an entity is not properly operating as a not-for-profit entity under the law of its organization, it is not properly registered under this Act.
+If an entity is not · · · ·